Idiopathic Intracranial Hypertension (IIH): Overview

 - Radicular pain (normally in the arms)

 - Pulsatile tinnitus.

-The symptoms Idiopathic Intracranial Hypertension associated with Papilledema include some characteristic visual signs which usually include:
+The symptoms of Idiopathic Intracranial Hypertension associated with Papilledema include some characteristic visual signs which usually include:

 - Transient visual obscurations (chiefly or homogeneously orthostatic)

 - Progressive loss of peripheral vision, either in one eye or in both eyes